MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/configHelp.md

 ## Viewing configuration help

-To view the help for a configuration, use the `Get-Help` cmdlet with the name of the function, or type the name of the function followed by `-?`.
+To view the help for a Configuration, use the `Get-Help` cmdlet with the name of the Configuration, or type the name of the Configuration followed by `-?`.
 The following is the output of the previous Configuration passed to `Get-Help`.

 ```powershell